-Native Peach probably one of the more common Australian Native foods in our pantry today.
+Native Peach probably one of the more common Australian Native fruits in our pantry today.
 The perfect fruits come in many shades of pink right through to jewel like red.
-A popular fruit for its tartness but also widely used for the large seed/kernal inside which is used to make jewellery.
+A popular fruit for its tartness but also widely used for the large seed/kernel inside which is used to make jewellery.
 They are also great little Vitamin C boost too.

 Damien's fondest childhood memories are of picking Quandong (urti in his language) all around the Flinders Ranges.
 They would pick bags full and eat them both fresh and freeze some for later days.
 His Nana Barb would always make Urti Pie too.
 It is definitely our favourite Quandong recipe so we wanted to share it with you.

 Urti Pie (Quandong Pie or Native Peach Pie)

 500 g fresh (or frozen and thawed) Quandong, for sprinkling.
 If you can't get fresh or frozen for every 1 cup frozen, start with half a cup dried half, evaporated.